 2. What is the most interesting ant species?
 That's a tricky question.
 I like brownish-haired women, but you probably like blond, black, or red ones.
 Many people like the Yellow Crazy Ants (Anoplolepis Gracilipes) named the Golden Empire Ants by Michael (aka Ants Canada, a famous YouTuber with almost 5 million subscribers currently).

 We do appreciate his contribution to popularising the hobby worldwide, so thank you, mate.
-I personally, do not like Anoplolepis gracilipes as they are small in size, between 4 and 5 millimetres and the queen ant is about 11 to 12 millimetres.
+Personally, I wouldn't say I like Anoplolepis gracilipes as they are small in size, between 4 and 5 millimetres and the queen ant is about 11 to 12 millimetres.
 I kept them for about a year, the workers were fast and constantly running all around the ant farm but nothing else.

 Other highly rated ant species are the Bullet Ants (Paraponera Clavata).
 These ants are huge, the workers are almost the size of the queen ant reaching 30mm.